VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Task Suites in VLA-Arena

-\begin{itemize} \item \textbf{StaticDistractors:} This suite tests the ability to identify and manipulate target objects within a cluttered scene.
+\begin{itemize}[left=0.0cm, nosep, topsep=0pt, partopsep=0pt] \item \textbf{StaticDistractors:} This suite tests the ability to identify and manipulate target objects within a cluttered scene.
 Difficulty scales with the density of distractors, from an unobstructed target (L0), to a few distractors with similar visual properties (L1), and culminating in a densely cluttered environment with varied distractors (L2).

 \item \textbf{DynamicDistractors:} This suite assesses the ability to maintain focus and adapt its motion to manipulate target objects in a non-static environment, testing reactivity and capacity to filter out irrelevant motion cues.
 Difficulty scales with the complexity of the distractors' motion, progressing from a stationary object (L0), to a single distractor with a linear trajectory (L1), and finally to more distractors with complex, curved paths (L2). \end{itemize}